Abdur-Rehman-97/R-Programming/README.md

 Writing **for**, **while** loops is useful when programming but not particularly easy when working interactively on the command line.
 There are some functions which implement looping to make life easier.
-**lapply:** Loop over a list and evaluate a function on each element **sapply:** Same as lapply but try to simplify the result **apply:** Apply a function over the margins of an array.
+- **lapply:** Loop over a list and evaluate a function on each element.
+- **sapply:** Same as lapply but try to simplify the result.
+- **apply:** Apply a function over the margins of an array.
 Apply is a function that operates over the margins of an array.
 So, this is very useful if you want to    take summaries of matrices or other or, higher dimensional arrays.
-**tapply:** tapply is short for Table apply.
-Apply a function over subsets of a vector **mapply:** Multivariate version of lapply
+- **tapply:** tapply is short for Table apply.
+Apply a function over subsets of a vector.
+- **mapply:** Multivariate version of lapply.
-**Split:** There's also another function called split which doesn't actually apply anything to objects.
+- **Split:** There's also another function called split which doesn't actually apply anything to objects.
 But it's often useful in conjunction with functions like    lapply or sapply because it splits objects into sub-pieces.

 ## Lapply Function:
 lappy takes three arguments